syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Change different calendar views

 The [.NET MAUI Calendar](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html) control provides four different types of views to display dates and it can be assigned to the control by using the [View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_View) property.
 The control is assigned to the [Month](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarView.html#Syncfusion_Maui_Calendar_CalendarView_Month) view by default.
-The current date will be displayed initially for all the Calendar views.
+By default, Month view will be rendered initially.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}